200GAUTAM/map_challenge/README.md

 3. Volley (networking + image loading)

 ## Known Issues
-1. The black marker on the centre of the map (denoting the centre of the search) fails to show up occassionally.
+1. The black marker on the centre of the map (denoting the centre of the search) fails to show up on rare occassions.